From Scrappy Startup to

 What This Means for You

-Most of my clients are already running successful shops.
-They’ve got clients, teams, and processes, but they’re also feeling the friction: delivery gaps, scattered systems, under-leveraged talent, and operations that don’t scale cleanly.
+Most of my clients are already running established agencies.
+They have teams, processes, and legacy clients but they’re also feeling the friction: delivery gaps, scattered systems, under-leveraged talent, and operations that don’t scale cleanly.

 That’s where I come in.